matteo-pacini/overlay/README.md

 Welcome to the my personal Gentoo overlay! 🎉 This repository contains the following packages:

 * `app-misc/1password`: The popular password manager 1Password 😊
-* `games-util/mangohud`: A Vulkan and OpenGL overlay for monitoring FPS, temperatures, and more 🖥️
-* `games-util/proton-ge-custom-bin`: Proton-GE (GloriousEggroll) custom build for better compatibility with certain games on Steam 🎮

 Follow the instructions below to install the repository via `eselect-repository`.